pamtrak06/edjanger/README.md

 rm -rf {edjanger path}/
 ```

-## How to initialize an edjanger project
+## How to initialize an empty edjanger project
 ([go up to table of content](#table-of-content))

 Create an uninitialized edjanger.properties file in your working docker folder: